FRIDAY, NOVEMBER 11, 2016

 Moderator: Francisco Alvarez

 This panel is a cross-section of representatives and specialists from various international models that currently exist who will share strategies and discuss gaps, challenges and opportunities.
 Probing various transition programmes and services offered and discussing their impact and relevance.
+See the panel video on youtube here.

 Session B: Starting the Conversation – The Role of Key Stakeholders in High Performer Transitions